Seasonal Guide: When’s the Best Time to Paint Your Roof?

 roof painting

 If you’ve ever wondered whether timing really matters when it comes to painting your roof, the short answer is yes—it matters a lot.
 The weather, humidity, and even the time of day can all impact how well the paint adheres and how long it lasts.
-For homeowners in the Pacific Northwest, planning your project with help from an exterior painter in Eugene Oregon can make all the difference between a flawless finish and a frustrating redo.
+For homeowners in the Pacific Northwest, planning your project with help from an exterior painter in Central Oregon can make all the difference between a flawless finish and a frustrating redo.

 In this seasonal guide, we’ll break down how each season affects roof painting and help you determine the perfect time for your next project.